ziliwalid/hahntest-front/README.md

 - Check Node.js version compatibility
 - Verify all dependencies are properly installed

+**Test Issues**
+- Run `npm test` to check for test failures
+- Ensure all mocks are properly configured
+- Check for TypeScript compilation errors

 ### Getting Help

 If you encounter issues:
 1. Check the browser console for error messages
 2. Verify backend API is running and accessible
 3. Review the network tab for failed requests
+4. Run tests to identify potential issues
-4. Check this README for configuration requirements
+5. Check this README for configuration requirements

 ## 🎉 Acknowledgments